 Planning your summer escape to the nearest public air-conditioned space?
 Hold it right there!

 * Do you settle for band-aid solutions like letting your air-conditioner run non-stop while saying that you’ll “just deal with” the energy bills when they come?

 1. Gaining Hot Air, Losing Cool Air

-Draught is invisible and can be responsible for up to 50% of your expensive heating and cooling being lost to outside.
-This can happen through gaps in doors, windows, architraves, wall vents and more!
+Draught is invisible and can be responsible for up to 50 percent of your expensive heating and cooling being lost to outside.
+This can happen through gaps in doors, windows, architraves, wall vents and more.

 2. Heat Coming in via Your Windows

-Glass is an excellent conductor of heat, and if your windows are single glazed, heat will be radiating into your home and making it hot and uncomfortable.
+Glass is an excellent conductor of heat, and if your windows are single-glazed, heat will be radiating into your home.
+This can make it hot and uncomfortable.

-What to do about your windows: Don’t worry, you don’t have to replace your windows.
-Secondary Glazing or (retrofit double glazing) is a great alternative to double glazing, it delivers all of the same thermal benefits without needing to replace anything.
-Remember to choose a secondary glazing system that still allows your windows to open and close as they did before so that you can take advantage of that evening breeze!
+What to do about your windows: Don’t worry, you don’t have to replace your windows. ecoGlaze, secondary Glazing (retrofit double glazing for existing windows) is a great alternative to double glazing, it delivers all of the same thermal benefits without needing to replace anything.
+Now it is also available as a DIY option.

 3. Heat Pushing Down from the Roof Space

-The heat from the sun is stored in your roof tiles and wceiling space and continues to heat your home, not allowing it to cool down overnight and making it very uncomfortable inside.
+The heat from the sun is stored in your roof tiles and ceiling space.
+As this continues to heat your home, this stops your home from cooling down overnight and can make it very uncomfortable inside.

-What to do about a hot ceiling: Ceiling Insulation is the most important insulation in your home.
+What to do about a hot ceiling: Installing ceiling insulation is the second most important action you can do for your home.
 Many of us believe we have it but often it isn’t enough or it has moved over time.

 4.Heat Rising Up From Below